alex-bezverkhniy/alex-bezverkhniy.github.io/_posts/2018-1-20-JavaScript-For-Beginners--lesson-1.md

 ## [What is the easiest way to learn JavaScript](#easiest-way-to-learn-js)

 Well if you are reading these lines you probably get interested in studying of JavaScript and wondering what is the easiest way to learn?...
 I would say there is no easiest way to learn something...
-I can recommend you to use approach of mixing practicing and reading (i mentioned about it in my [Introduction or My Verry First Post](/Introduction)).
+I can recommend you to use approach of mixing practicing and reading (I mentioned about it in my [Introduction or My Very First Post](/Introduction)).

 **To be continued...**